by Juanita | Nov 8, 2019 | Ava Lee's History Corner, Furniture Care, Georges Difference, Hutch

 Even though antique furniture lasts longer than low quality furniture it also deteriorates.
 Some of the biggest causes of weakness in antique furniture include poor adjustability to extremes in humidity, weak joints or low-quality workmanship.
 In fact, today I want to share with you 3 of the biggest issues we see in antique furniture & how we design our furniture differently to avoid those problems.

-Challenge 1: Humidity
+Humidity

-Because solid wood furniture is always expanding and contracting to adjust to the humidity levels of the environment, all joints are constructed with movement in mind.
+One of the most common issues you may see in wood antique furniture is wear & tear due to changing humidity.
+Dry Forced Air heat will dry out furniture in the winter while damp summer weather provides extra moisture.
+Considering these two extremes, all joints are constructed with movement in mind.
 Wood is dried in George’s kilns and furniture is constructed in a humidity-controlled environment similar to most homes.
-This helps the furniture expand and contract as one unit with the seasonal changes of the environment.
+This helps the furniture expand and contract as one unit.
 When the furniture can respond to humidity as one unit, it is more protected from warping or weakness.

-Challenge 2: Weak joints
+Weak joints

 Non-Tip Rocker